Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Extraction of Matching Data for Computations on Non-Zeros

 \subsection{Centralized vs. Distributed Management}

-\mysubsubsection{Centralized} Hardware logic for NZ detection and extraction of the matching data can be either centralized and shared among many PEs or can be accommodated within the PE pipeline.
-Centralized management architectures have been used by Cambricon-X \cite{zhang2016cambricon}, Cnvlutin2 \cite{judd2017cnvlutin2}, and \cite{kim2019casa}.
-The advantages of such shared mechanisms are: (i) PEs can be directly provided effective NZ data; PEs are engaged only in performing useful computations \cite{zhang2016cambricon, han2016eie}.
-Such a data extraction mechanism can be beneficial as a pre-processing unit appended to the PE-array for efficiently processing structured computations, e.g., systolic arrays or near-data accelerator designs. (ii) Although some architectures use a centralized mechanism, they duplicate the hardware logic for decoding compressed tensors or extracting the data, e.g., Cambricon-X \cite{zhang2016cambricon} and CASA \cite{kim2019casa}.
-It typically brings higher area and power consumption costs.
-However, if the same data is multi-cast to PEs or an additional logic is used for time-sharing the data extraction module, then a single data extraction module can be used by multiple PEs, e.g., in Cambricon-S \cite{zhou2018cambricon}.
-Such time-shared implementation essentially requires less area and power, as compared to the hardware logic duplication in the pipeline of all PEs. (iii) Since centralized data extraction logic is coupled with the controller that orchestrates the allocation of tensors among PEs, it is more amenable to enabling run-time load balancing.
-However, one major challenge in the central data extraction mechanism is to maintain spatial data reuse.
-This is because, in most cases, the central mechanism extracts the data on a per-PE basis, which are then off-loaded to PEs (typically via unicast networks).
-Since the matching data pairs are extracted per PE beforehand, the data values that are common among scattered PEs cannot be multi-cast now, thereby missing the opportunity for spatial reuse.
-Section \ref{sec::comm-networks} provides a detailed discussion on a variety of communication networks and their trade-offs.
+\mysubsubsection{Centralized} The data extraction unit can be either centralized (and shared among PEs) or within pipelines of PEs.
+Advantages of central mechanisms are: (i) PEs can be directly provided effective NZs for useful computations \cite{zhang2016cambricon}.
+It can also be used as a pre-processing unit for a PE-array that processes structured computations, e.g., systolic arrays or near-data accelerators. (ii) Centralized extraction in some architectures (e.g., Cambricon-X \cite{zhang2016cambricon}) duplicates hardware for concurrent extractions for PEs.
+However, the module can be time-shared by multiple PEs (e.g., in SNAP \cite{zhang2019snap}), which can reduce area and power.
+In fact, by leveraging structured $W$-sparsity, the module in Cambricon-S \emph{shares} extracted indices among \emph{all} PEs. (iii) Centralized logic extracts work for multiple PEs, and often it is coupled with a controller that allocates data to PEs.
+So, it can enable \emph{run-time load balancing}.
+However, a major challenge is to maintain spatial data reuse.
+This is because, the centralized unit mostly extracts data on a per-PE basis for communication to a unique PE.
+So, the common data for multiple PEs cannot be multi-cast.
+SNAP overcomes this limitation by sharing a module with a row of PEs and multicasting data to PEs.
+The multicast occurs first, followed by PEs communicating their metadata to the extraction unit.
+Then, extracted indices are streamed back to a PE, which uses them to obtain data from its local RF for computations.